crate/services-docs/docs/tutorials/cluster-deployment/stripe.rst

 from scratch.
 It is assumed you have completed the :ref:`signup process <sign-up>`.
 If you're a first-time user, a new organization will have been created for you as a part of the signup process.
 If not, you will need to create one manually to proceed.

-The simplest way to then deploy a cluster quickly is to subscribe to CrateDB Cloud using your credit card.
-Our payment processing and billing are powered by `Stripe`_.
+The simplest way to deploy a cluster is to subscribe to CrateDB Cloud using your credit card.
+The payment processing and billing is powered by `Stripe`_.
 It is also possible to use your AWS or Azure subscription as a payment.
 To follow these steps, go to the `Cloud Console`_.